-Plyometrics are any exercise where the muscle is contracted eccentrically then immediately, concentrically, i.e. the muscle is stretched (i.e. loaded) before it is contracted.
-They are used to improve power.
+Plyometrics are any exercise where the muscle is contracted eccentrically then immediately, concentrically,

 Lower Body

 Drop Jumping: - This exercise involves the athlete dropping (not jumping) to the ground from a raised platform or box, and then immediately jumping up.
 The drop down gives the pre-stretch to the leg muscles and the vigorous drive upwards the secondary concentric contraction The exercise will be more effective the shorter the time the feet are in contact with the ground.
 The loading in this exercise is governed by the height of the drop which should be in the region of 30-80 cm.
 Drop jumping is a relatively high impact form of plyometric training and would normally be introduced after the athlete had become accustomed to lower impact alternatives, such as two-footed jumping on the spot.